 When you become an authorized user, a new account gets added to your credit report and the positive attributes of said account will boost your credit score.
 This strategy is particularly useful if you’re just starting out and your credit file is thin.

-Equifax, Experian and TransUnion are the three major national credit bureaus in the U.S. Consumers are granted one free copy of their credit report from each bureau each year (during the coronavirus pandemic, consumers have been allowed free weekly credit reports).
+Equifax, Experian and TransUnion are the three major national credit bureaus in the U.S. Consumers are granted one free copy of their credit report from each bureau each year.

 It’s possible for mistakes to be made on your credit report.
 Request a copy of your report by visiting AnnualCreditReport.com.
 Once you receive it, check to make sure all the information is correct.
 Some things to look for are payments being marked as late when they were made on time or negative information from years ago that should have been removed.
 (Most negative credit marks stay on your report for seven years.)